This is our review of the Marriott Bonvoy American Express credit card issued in the UK.

 If someone else is refunding your expenses – which means you don’t care about the 3% FX fee – it is certainly a good card to use at Marriott Bonvoy hotels.
 You will earn 6 points per £1 spent.

 It is a GREAT card to use at Marriott hotels in the UK.
 You will earn 6 points per £1 which is effectively a 3% return on your spending.
+Until 31st January 2021, this is increased to a huge 10 points per £1.

 Other points to note